athenalabs/acorn-player/docs/writing-shells.md

 //@@ ImageLinkShell definition.
-//@@ It derives from LinkShell, the geneeric shell for link-based media.
+//@@ It derives from LinkShell, the generic shell for link-based media.

 //@@ calling .extend is the Backbone view inheritance pattern. var ImageLinkShell = acorn.shells.ImageLinkShell = LinkShell.extend({